ramavedantam/vrama91-old.github.io/index.md

 <h3>News</h3>
 <ul>
+<li> Paper on learning word embeddings grounded in sounds accepted as a short paper at EMNLP, 2017!</li>
 <li> I will be interning at Facebook AI Research (FAIR) this summer, working with <a href='http://filebox.ece.vt.edu/~parikh'>Devi Parikh</a>, <a href="http://www.cc.gatech.edu/~dbatra/index.html">Dhruv Batra</a> and <a href="http://rohrbach.vision/">Marcus Rohrbach</a>!</li>
 <li> Two papers accepted to CVPR 2017 as Spotlight presentations! </li>
 <li> I interned at Google Research in Winter 2017, working with <a href="http://research.google.com/pubs/KevinMurphy.html">Kevin Murphy</a> on generative models for images!</li>